m67hoff/aspera-browser/README.md

 Run `ng build -aot -prod` to build.
 The `dist/` directory contains the static WebApp.
 To deploy copy everything in `dist/*` directory to public dir on the webserver.

-Deployment to IBM Cloud cf-ngix (login to your right Bluemix cf space first):
+Deployment to IBM Cloud cf-nginx (login to your right Bluemix cf space first):
 ```
 ng build -aot -prod
 cd dist